The Maybe Man

 The Maybe Man is the fifth studio album by the American pop trio AJR.
 It was released on November 10, 2023, following their previous studio album OK Orchestra (2021).
-It is the band's first album released as part of its deal with Mercury/Republic Records.
+It is the band's first and only album released as part of its deal with Mercury/Republic Records.

 Promotion and release

 In 2022, AJR embarked on a world tour in support of their fourth studio album OK Orchestra.
 On the tour, they performed their then-unreleased song "I Won't" as a surprise addition to the set, before releasing it as the lead single for their upcoming fifth studio album on July 29, 2022.
 On November 12, 2022, AJR revealed the album title's abbreviation of "TMM", fitting into the pattern "T** M**** M**".
 Fans immediately started posting speculative potential titles on the internet; popular theories included "The Music Men", "Ten Meter Men", and "The Manly Men".
 The band released the album's second single "The DJ Is Crying for Help" on November 18.
 The third single "The Dumb Song" was released on April 21, 2023.
 Its music video was released the same day, detailing the song's year-and-a-half-long creation process.

 The fourth single, "God Is Really Real", was surprise-released as a music video on YouTube on July 3, 2023, along with a lyric video.
-While the song was originally set to be dropped along with the album, it was released much earlier than originally scheduled, in order to commemorate the life of their terminally ill father Gary.
+While the song was originally set to be released along with the album, it was released much earlier than originally scheduled, in order to commemorate the life of their terminally ill father Gary.
 He died later that day.
 The single had an official release on July 5, 2023.

 On August 27, 2023, they posted the message "Enormous news tomorrow. maybe." to their social media accounts along with a previously unveiled logo featuring the "TMM" acronym.
 The album's full title and release date were announced the next day in a teaser video featuring the ending of the animated music video for the album's first track, "Maybe Man".
 The band revealed the track list and album cover on September 11.

 The fifth and final single, "Yes I'm a Mess", was released on September 29, 2023.
 A comedic music video, shot in Times Square, was released on October 25.
 On October 11, AJR announced that The Maybe Man would be delayed exactly one week from its original release date, due to "exciting opportunities" relating to the album release.
 The album was then released on November 10 alongside a music video for "Maybe Man".
 On November 29, a music video for "Inertia", the 5th song on the album, was released.
 On January 23, 2024, a music video for "Touchy Feely Fool", the 2nd song on the album, was released.